sukykaur/AzureGDPR/DWoverview.md

 A critical step to addressing GDPR requirements is to identify all personal data managed by the organization and where it resides.

-[Data Catalog](https://docs.microsoft.com/en-us/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
+[Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
 Common data sources can be registered, tagged, and searched for personal data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

-Azure Active Directory enables administrators to search for user data, and then edit data associated with a user account.

-**SQL Data Warehouse**: [SQL Data Warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) is an Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data.
-Import big data into SQL Data Warehouse with simple PolyBase T-SQL queries and use the power of MPP to run high-performance analytics.
+This solution deploys an [SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is), which is an Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data, allowing users to efficiently identify personal data.
+Users can use simple polybase T-SQL queries to import big data into the SQL Data Warehouse and utilize the power of MPP to run high-performance analytics.

+Azure Active Directory (AAD) enables administrators to search for user data, and then edit data associated with a user account.
 Using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.

 ### Manage
 The goal of the second step is to govern how personal data is used and accessed within the organization.

 #### Identity Management
-The following technologies provide identity management capabilities in the Azure environment:
+The following technologies provide capabilities to manage access to personal data in the Azure environment:
--	[Active Directory (AD)](https://azure.microsoft.com/services/active-directory/) can be Microsoft's multi-tenant cloud-based directory and identity management service.
-All users for the solution were created in Azure Active Directory, including users accessing the SQL Database.
+-	[Azure Active Directory (AAD)](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
+All users for this solution are created in AAD, including users accessing the SQL Database.
--	Authentication to the application is performed using Azure AD.
-For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).
-Additionally, the database column encryption uses Azure AD to authenticate the application to Azure SQL Database.
-For more information, see how to [protect sensitive data in SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
+-	Authentication to the application is performed using AAD.
+For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
+Additionally, the database column encryption uses AAD to authenticate the application to Azure SQL Database.
+For more information, see how to [protect sensitive data in SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
+-	[Azure Role-based Access Control (RBAC)](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
+Instead of giving every user unrestricted permissions for Azure resources, administrators can allow only certain actions for accessing personal data.
+Subscription access is limited to the subscription administrator.
+- [AAD Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain information such as personal data.
+Administrators can use AAD Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
+This functionality can also be used to enforce on-demand, just-in-time administrative access when needed.

 Azure enables customers to export their data at any time, without seeking approval from Microsoft.
-Azure Active Directory (AAD) enables customers to export data associated with AAD accounts in a .csv file.
+AAD enables customers to export data associated with AAD accounts in a .csv file.

 Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.
-The [Extended Properties](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
-[Row-Level Security](https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.
+The [Extended Properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
+[Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.

 #### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.